Razzaru/react-native-photo-upload/README.md

- onRender | Function | fires after render onResizedImageUri | Function | fires when image resized is ready imagePickerProps | Object | Other props for react-native-image-picker
+ onRender | Function | fires after render onResizedImageUri | Function | fires when image resized is ready imagePickerProps | Object | Other props for react-native-image-picker launchType | String | Variants are: dialog, library and camera